 What is Schoology?
-This is the learning management system where teachers post homework, link documents, allow for online submissions of some assignments, host discussions, and more.
+This is the learning management system where teachers post homework, link documents and allow for online submissions of some assignments.
 This is NOT where students' actual grades are kept.

 What is Aspen?
 This is the student information database where grades are posted.
 Parents have access to a family account, where they can see all of their secondary students' posted grades and information.
 Students have access to their own personal account, where they only see their own grades.

-1. Complete the loan form and indicate whether you are willing to have your student bring his/her chromebook home for use.
+1. Complete the Student Device Loan form and indicate whether you are willing to have your student bring his/her chromebook home for use.